5 actions to consider before the April 15 tax deadline

 5. Think ahead to next tax season

-• Tax credits: Are there any new credits you can qualify for in 2024?
-For example, the Inflation Reduction Act offers tax credits for taxpayers who purchase an electric vehicle or make certain energy improvements to their homes.
-Work with a tax professional to determine if your planned purchases or improvements might qualify based on your specific circumstances.
+• Tax credits: Are there any new credits or deductions you can qualify for in 2026?
+Work with a tax professional to determine if your planned purchases, improvements, or life changes might qualify based on your specific circumstances.

 We’re here to help with your year-round tax planning strategies

-Smart tax strategies can help you keep more of your money and increase how much you save for financial goals.
-Your Ameriprise financial advisor will work with you and your tax professional throughout the year to identify tax-saving opportunities that may benefit you.
+Smart tax strategies can help you keep more of your money and increase how much you save for your financial goals.
+Your Ameriprise financial advisor can work with you and your tax professional throughout the year to identify tax-saving opportunities that may benefit you.

 Or, request an appointment online to speak with an advisor.